Use a mobile hotspot on your Galaxy phone

 Mobile hotspot timeout settings

 Why has your battery been dying so quickly?
 It's because you've had the hotspot on all weekend.
 However, with the Timeout settings, you can set your hotspot to automatically shut off if no one is using it.

 From Settings, search for and select Mobile Hotspot and Tethering.
-Tap Mobile Hotspot, tap More Options, and then tap Timeout settings.
+Tap Mobile Hotspot and Tethering again, tap Mobile Hotspot, tap More options (the three vertical dots), and then tap Timeout settings.
 From there, choose the desired amount of time before the hotspot turns off.

 Other answers that might help

 Live Chat support with a Samsung Care Pro.

 (1-855-726-8721) Samsung experts standing by 8 am to 12 am EST, 7 days a week